trigger-corp/scrumptious/README.rst

 Scrumptious is a demo app showing the integration between Trigger.io and Facebook.
 It let's you post to Facebook with details about your current location and what meal you're eating with whom.
 You can find out more about our `integration with Facebook <http://docs.trigger.io/en/v1.4/modules/facebook.html>`_ in the documentation.

-This app is based on the Scrumptious web app by Facebook: https://github.com/caabernathy/web-scrumptious.
+This app is based on the Scrumptious web app: https://github.com/fbsamples/web-scrumptious.
 It has been modified to make use of the following Trigger.io features:

 	* Native Facebook SDK integration for login, data access and open graph calls: http://docs.trigger.io/en/v1.4/modules/facebook.html#modules-facebook
 	* Native topbar and button navigation: http://docs.trigger.io/en/v1.4/modules/topbar.html